86Box/docs/usage/gettingstarted.rst

 Once you got the romset in the right place, you can start ``86Box.exe``.
 The main window has three important areas:

-* **The menu bar at the top**, where most commands and options are located
+* **The menu bar at the top**, where most controls and options are located.
+See :doc:`menu` for more information.
-* **The display area in the middle**, which is where the output from the emulated machine will be rendered
+* **The display area in the middle**, which is where the display output from the emulated machine will be rendered.
-* **The status bar at the bottom**, containing icons for quickly accessing the configured peripheral devices
+* **The status bar at the bottom**, containing icons for quickly accessing the configured peripheral devices.

-The *Action* menu has basic commands for controlling the emulated machine.
-You can cycle the power (also known as a *hard reset*), send the *Ctrl+Alt+Del* and *Ctrl+Alt+Esc* keystrokes, pause the virtual machine or close it.

-The *View* menu is mostly filled with various options for advanced users, so we'll skip it for now.
-The *Tools* menu, on the other hand, is pretty important, as it allows you to access the settings for the virtual machine and take screenshots.

-In the *About* menu, you can access the *About 86Box* window and see who helped make this emulator.

 .. rubric:: Step 3: Configure the hardware